moloy900/toolesy/pages/text-tool/online-rewording-tool-paraphraser.md

       <li><strong>Non-Native Speakers:</strong> Learn different ways to express the same idea in English.</li>
     </ul>

-    <h3>Frequently Asked Questions (FAQ):</h3>
+    <h3>Frequently Asked Questions:</h3>
-    <p><strong>Q: How does this rewording tool work?</strong><br>
+    <p><strong>How does this rewording tool work?</strong><br>
-      A: Our tool uses advanced natural language processing to understand the context and meaning of your text.
+      Our tool uses advanced natural language processing to understand the context and meaning of your text.
 It then intelligently replaces words with synonyms, restructures sentences, and applies grammatical transformations while preserving the original meaning.</p>

-    <p><strong>Q: Is the rewritten text completely original?</strong><br>
+    <p><strong>Is the rewritten text completely original?</strong><br>
-      A: Yes, the tool generates entirely new phrasing while maintaining the core meaning.
+      Yes, the tool generates entirely new phrasing while maintaining the core meaning.
 However, for academic work, we recommend reviewing the output to ensure it meets your specific requirements and citation standards.</p>

-    <p><strong>Q: What's the difference between light, medium, and heavy rewording?</strong><br>
+    <p><strong>What's the difference between light, medium, and heavy rewording?</strong><br>
-      A: Light rewording makes minimal changes (mostly synonyms), medium provides balanced rewriting, and heavy rewording completely restructures sentences and uses more creative paraphrasing techniques.</p>
+      Light rewording makes minimal changes (mostly synonyms), medium provides balanced rewriting, and heavy rewording completely restructures sentences and uses more creative paraphrasing techniques.</p>

-    <p><strong>Q: Is my text kept private when I use this tool?</strong><br>
+    <p><strong>Is my text kept private when I use this tool?</strong><br>
-      A: Absolutely.
+      Absolutely.
 All text processing happens locally in your browser.
 Your text is never sent to our servers, meaning we never see, store, or have access to your content.
 It is 100% secure and private.</p>

-    <p><strong>Q: Can I use this tool for commercial content?</strong><br>
+    <p><strong>Can I use this tool for commercial content?</strong><br>
-      A: Yes, you can use the rewritten text for commercial purposes.
+      Yes, you can use the rewritten text for commercial purposes.
 The tool is designed to help you create original content while saving time on manual paraphrasing.</p>

     <h3>Why Choose Our Rewording Tool?</h3>
     <p>Our <strong>online rewording tool and paraphraser</strong> stands out from other tools because of its intelligent context-aware processing, multiple rewriting styles, and privacy-focused approach.
 Unlike many online tools, we don't store your text on our servers - all processing happens in your browser.
 This means your sensitive documents, research papers, and proprietary content remain completely private.
 The tool also works offline once loaded, making it reliable even with unstable internet connections.</p>